-The <base /> tag defines a base URL for the links on a page and is self closing.
+The <base> tag is a self closing used for defining a base URL for the links on a page.

 An Explanation of URLs

 Ok, before we go into the practicals for this lesson lets take a bit of time to explain Uniform Resource Locators (URLs) and what they're all about.